bucs445fall2025/project-virtualenvironment/sprints/ch6_sprint/sprint.md

 ### Action Items

--Initial GUI layout
+- Initial GUI layout
--Meeting to discuss GUI, and any potential changes
+- Meeting to discuss GUI, and any potential changes
 - Finalized GUI.
 - If there are any tests, should be implemented